-Less Than 12 Months 12 Months or Gre ater Total Description of Securities F air Value Unreali zed Losses Fair Value Unrea alized Losses Fair Value Unreal ized Losses Commercial paper \$ - \$ \$ \$ \$ \$ \$ Corporate debt securities 74,151 64 7,509 2 81,660 66 Securities of government-sponsored entities 1 5,000 1 Total \$ \$ 79,151 \$ 65 \$ 7,509 \$ 2 \$ 86,660 \$ 67
+Less Than 12 Month s 12 Months or Greater Total Description of Securities Fa air Value Unrealiz zed Losses Fair Value Unrea Unrealized Losses Unrealized Losses Inrealized Losses Unrealized Losses Unrealized Losses Unrealized Losses Fair Value Unre alized Losses Commercial paper \$ \$ \$ \$ \$ \$ Corporate debt securities 74,151 64 7,509 2 81,660 66 Securities of government-sponsored entities 5,000 1 5,000 1 Total \$ 79,151 \$ 65 \$ 7,509 \$ 2 \$ 86,660 \$ 67

-As of June 30, 2020 and December 31, 2019, the Company does not intend to sell these investments and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost basis.
-The Company does not believe the unrealized losses incurred during the period are due to credit-related factors.
-Liquidity issues that arose from economic circumstances surrounding the COVID-19 pandemic have begun to ease and unrealized losses observed in the first quarter 2020 have been substantially recovered.
+As of March 31, 2020 and December 31, 2019, the Company does not intend to sell these investments and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost basis.
+The Company believes the unrealized losses incurred during the period are related to economic circumstances surrounding the COVID-19 pandemic, reflecting current liquidity issues as opposed to credit-related factors.
 The credit ratings of the securities held remain of the highest quality, and while certain securities in the portfolio may be downgraded momentarily, the Federal Reserve has allowed institutions to continue to issue debt where there is need, with the government itself purchasing such securities.
+Changes to leverage requirements for banks and other government relief efforts have helped to improve liquidity in the market.
+While securities issued by institutions in certain industries may be impacted more significantly than others, our investment holdings are primarily with institutions that are less impacted by the pandemic.
 Moreover, the Company continues to receive payments of interest and principal as they become due, and our expectation is that those payments will continue to be received timely.
 Uncertainty surrounding the COVID-19 pandemic, as well as other factors unknown to us at this time, may cause actual results to differ and require adjustments to the Company's estimates and assumptions in the future.